kh2g21/premier-league-goalscorer-prediction/README.md

 ## Limitations

 1. **Limited Feature Set**: The current model only considers shooting, passing, and basic player stats.
-It does not account for external factors like team strategies, defensive setups, or match-specific conditions.
+It does not account for external factors like team strategies, defensive setups, player confidence/morale or match-specific conditions which are difficult to quantify.

 2. **Static Nature**: The model doesn't incorporate real-time updates or player form, which can significantly influence player performance.